Q. Why should I give to the United Way of Miami-Dade?

 Q. Can I designate my gift to a UM school, college, department or program through United Way?

 All UM programs qualify for 501c3 non-profit status, and you can definitely specify to which UM area you prefer your donation allocated.
-Please note that, in accordance with IRS guidelines, you may not designate your gift to programs or accounts in which the donor receives a benefit, such as Hurricane Club tickets or admission to events, or has budgetary signatory authority or primary responsibility for the budget to which the gift is being made.
+Please note that, in accordance with IRS guidelines, you may not designate your gift to programs or accounts in which the donor receives a benefit, such as Hurricane Club tickets or admission to events.

 Q. If I direct my gift to a UM school, college, department, or program, does my gift also count toward the UM Campaign?

 Yes.
 Absolutely.
 Your gift to United Way, directed to UM, counts toward the University of Miami Momentum2 Campaign.
 Please note that most donations are distributed to UM from United Way on a quarterly basis starting in May of the next year after the pledge is made.
 A 1.5% administrative fee is assessed by the United Way.

 Q. How do I sign up to make my United Way donation by payroll deductions?

 Sign in to http://myUM.miami.edu, and click on “United Way Contribution” on the lower-left side of the page.
 If you’re donating by payroll deduction, be sure to indicate the amount you wish to donate per pay period.
 The system will calculate the annual total automatically.